Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 12:45 And this is from Diego.

-12:47 Thanks Diego.
-Another awesome episode.
-Thanks Michael and Brian.
+12:47 Another awesome episode.

-12:50 And if you say that we do something awesome, we'll totally put you on the show.
+12:51 And if you say that we do something awesome, we'll totally put you on the show.

-12:54 Okay, about AsyncIO being awesome.
-I had my own experience.
+12:57 I had my own experience.

-12:58 I had to send information to about a hundred...
+12:58 I had to send information to about 100 information about hundreds of thousands of users to a CRM

-13:07 And with synchronous stuff, it would have taken 50 hours a day, which you can't do that.
-And they added Async And it went down to 20 minutes.
+13:07 And with the synchronous stuff, it would have taken 50 hours a day, which you can't do that.

 13:18 So that's 150 times faster, which is awesome.

-13:21 Yeah, they were using requests before.
+13:22 They were using requests before.

-13:24 And in order to update their CRM, it took 50 hours per day problem.
+13:23 And in order to update their CRM, it took 50 hours per day problem.

 13:35 In fact, he told us an interesting story.

-13:37 He said, the first time I ran it, it like opened so many connections that it crashed his Mac.
+13:37 He said, the first time I ran it, it opened so many connections that it crashed his Mac.

 13:42 And so he actually had to implement a semaphore limiting system, which is pretty cool.

-13:54 So I've also in our show notes linked another article that talks about using asynchronous I/O with semaphores to limit how many connections you're making.
+13:54 So I've also, in our show notes, linked another article that talks about using asynchronous I.O.

-14:03 Yeah, no, thanks, Diego, for putting that up there.
+14:03 No, thanks, Diego, for putting that up there.

-14:10 But also every episode has a discuss section at the end.
+14:10 But also, every episode has a discuss section at the end.

-14:15 So if you want to talk about an episode, share a link, or whatever, drop in there.
+14:15 So if you want to talk about an episode, share a link or whatever, drop in there.

 14:18 So what's the link for this episode?